-A Program Increment (PI) Roadmap supports the creation of a timeline of events or milestones that defines all of the targeted deliverables along the product’s journey.
+A Program Increment (PI) Roadmap supports the creation of a timeline of events or milestones that defines all the targeted deliverables along the product’s journey.
 Future planning takes time and effort when creating a PI Roadmap.
 It is, in reality, a complex process because a team cannot accurately foresee how the market or the requirements will change.
 It may give some direction and build the groundwork for long-term projects with the help of a plan.
-It is all about adapting to change in an agile way.
+Furthermore, it is all about adapting to change in an agile way.

 Program Increment Roadmap

 Program increment roadmap is making a timeline of events and milestones.
 It helps to set the complete path of product development.
 Leaving everything to chance will lead to disaster at every management and development level.
 Thus, some level of planning is required.

 How To Create a PI Roadmap?